 20. Listen to Spotify's Weekly Discover Playlist

-This is a playlist of 30 tracks that Spotify compiles based on your listening habits.
+This is a playlist of 30 tracks Spotify compiles based on your listening habits.
 It tends to be scarily good.
 It updates every Monday and sits in the 'Made For You' section (or in Browse – Discover, or you could simply type 'Discover Weekly' into the search bar).
 There's also the Release Radar playlist that updates every Friday with brand new music releases.

 22. Check out the What Hi-Fi? playlist